stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 ### 13. Be more assertive

-You gotta stand up for yourself man!
-I suggest you use the No, Yes rule where you first say no, then think about it then say Yes.
+You gotta **stand up for yourself** man!
+I suggest you use the **No, Yes rule** where you first say no, then think about it then say Yes.
 I recently got myself into some huge mess that had me paying some money every single month, I didn't want to but because I wanted to be respectful and "nice" I agreed, now I regret doing it don't be like me.
 Say no then yes.
 Don't be a "nice" guy.
 In fact let me give you a secret, have you ever wondered why women go after bad boys?
 It's because they are assertive, they don't take or make excuses, she failed to show up to your date?
 Time her out and find other women.
 She did something wrong to you?
 Withdraw your attention from her and give it to other women who value it.
 Kill oneitis bro.
 Be assertive.
-You are the prize.
-Value yourself.
+You are the prize. **Value yourself**.
 If she cheats, forgive her and move on, don't accept back a hoe, she will walk all over you and cheat again.
-Value yourself.
-Value your time.
+Value yourself. **Value your time**.
 There's plenty of fish in the sea.
 Don't waste your time.
 Don't be a nice guy, if she does something that upsets you, tell her, don't shout just tell her.
 Bro, you deserve much better.
 Listen to this fact: If she is withholding sex when you want it, dump her and move on(unless there's a valid reason) because women who love and want you will want to have sex with you.
 So stand up for yourself and be assertive.

 ### 14. Invest in yourself

 Guys, think long-term.
 Start investing in stocks, money market funds, cryptocurrencies, index funds, ETFs, bills, bonds, and yourself.
+Create an emergency fund capable of taking you 12 months when you have no job or income.
 Remember women want men with resources.
 But don't do this for them, do it for you.
+Guys, I've posted several articles on investing.
+Go read them.

+> The man who can not learn get's left behind.

+Don't wait to be spoon-fed.
+Actively research things that will help you.

 ### 15. Red pill yourself